 - Select the “DeDRM_plugin.zip” file you placed in step 2 and click “Open”.
 Calibre will add this plugin under its “File type plugins” list in the Preferences window.

 - In the “Customize” window that opens, click the “eInk Kindle ebooks” button, then click the + button to add your Kindle’s serial number.
 (On my basic wi-fi Kindle this is listed under Settings -> Device Info.)
-Enter the serial number as 16 digits, without spaces.
+Enter the serial number as 16 characters, without spaces.
 Then click the “Apply” button, and close out the preferences window.

 - Now you need to add your Kindle books to the “Library” in Calibre.
 There are various ways to do this.
-In Calibre, you can click the “Add Books” button, or click "Library” and then right-click and select “Add books”, or just drag a bunch of .azw3 and .mobi files from your Kindle folder into the Library window.
+In Calibre, you can click the “Add Books” button, or click “Calibre Library” and then right-click and select “Add books”, or just drag the book files (.kfx, .azw3, .mobi) from your Kindle’s documents folder into the Library window.

 - As Calibre imports your books, it copies them to your “Documents” folder under “Calibre library”.

 - To ensure the DRM was removed, you can try converting one of your imported books to a different format.
-Right-click one of the books in your Calibre Library and select “Convert books -> Convert individually”.
+Right-click one of the books in your Calibre Library window and select “Convert books -> Convert individually”.
 The default export format is .epub, which is fine for testing.
 Click OK, and if the process completes with no errors then you know the DRM is gone.
-(The .epub book is placed in the same location as the original file in your "Documents" folder.)
+(The .epub book is placed in the same location as the original file in the “Calibre library” folder on your computer.)

 Finally, back up your DRM-free files.
 You do back everything up, right?